opensearch-project/project-website/_posts/2023-05-11-Discontinuing-custom-Logstash-distribution.md

 meta_description: The OpenSearch Project will continue to provide Logstash plugins while discontinuing the custom distribution.
 ---

-One of the core [OpenSearch Project principles](https://opensearch.org/about.html) is to be used everywhere.
+One of the core [OpenSearch Project principles](https://opensearch.org/about.html) includes being used everywhere: in businesses, software, and projects.
 Among the many people already using OpenSearch, a large number use the data processing pipeline [Logstash](https://www.elastic.co/logstash/).
 To help OpenSearch reach more people, we provide two Logstash plugins so that OpenSearch users can ingest data to and from OpenSearch using Logstash.
 Those two plugins are [logstash-output-opensearch](https://github.com/opensearch-project/logstash-output-opensearch) and [logstash-input-opensearch](https://github.com/opensearch-project/logstash-input-opensearch).